dasher-project/dasher-electron/README.md

 ## Creating a Production Build

+To create a new production build:
+1. Merge the feature branches required into main
-To create a new production build, update the version number within package.json and then tag the commit with the corresponding version.
+2. Update the version number within package.json
+3. Tag the commit with the corresponding version number and push the changes to origin.

 Example: